open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 Jaeger exporter.
 The corresponding Jaeger exporter library has to be provided in the classpath of the application as well.

-If you use `console` (or `logging`) exporter for metrics, consider setting `OTEL_METRIC_EXPORT_INTERVAL` as well to a small value like `5000` (milliseconds) to test your metrics are properly recorded.
-Once you confirmed it works, you can remove it to default to 60 seconds.
+If you use the `console` or `logging` exporter for metrics, consider temporarily setting `OTEL_METRIC_EXPORT_INTERVAL` to a small value like `5000` (milliseconds) while testing that your metrics are properly recorded.
+Remember to remove the setting once you are done testing.

 It's also possible to set up the propagators via the `OTEL_PROPAGATORS` environment variable, like for example using the `tracecontext` value to use